freenas/freenas-docs/userguide/system.rst

 Reporting
 ---------

-This section contains settings to customize some of the reporting tools These settings are described in
+This section contains settings to customize some of the reporting tools.
+These settings are described in
 :numref:`Table %s <reporting_options>`